drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/8.png" width=300>
 </p>
 <div align="center">
-Figure 9: As for the column ‘Co-curriculum’, which is named P3 under the I column, with the formula shown in the image below.
-After that, click on column I2, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
+Figure 9: As for the column ‘Co-curriculum’, which is named P3 under the I column, with the formula shown in the image above.
 </div>
 <br>
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/9.png" width=300>
 </p>
 <div align="center">
-Figure 10: As for the column ‘Test_1’, which is named P4 under the J column, with the formula shown in the image below.
-After that, click on column J2, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
+Figure 10: As for the column ‘Test_1’, which is named P4 under the J column, with the formula shown in the image above.
 </div>

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/10.png" width=300>
 </p>
 <div align="center">
-Figure 11: As for the column ‘Sports’, which is named P5 under the H column, with the formula shown in the image below.
-After that, click on column H2, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
+Figure 11: As for the column ‘Sports’, which is named P5 under the H column, with the formula shown in the image above.
 </div>
 <br>